Tiramisu Cake with Italian Sponge Cake

 - Full batch – four layer 8 inch cake; about 10-11 oz each and bake for about 18-20 minutes.
 This is what I did but it makes a really tall (not super sturdy) cake.

-- Full batch – I havenโt tested this but you could do four layer 9 inch cake; about 10-11 oz each and bake for about 15-17 minutes
+- Full batch – four layer 9 inch cake; about 10-11 oz each and bake for about 15-17 minutes

-Decorating this Tiramisu Cake
+Decorating My Tiramisu Cake

-Sponge cakes are not as sturdy as traditional shortened cakes (like my vanilla cake) so again, the four layers is risky here.
-If you want to frost the outside of the cake, you will have enough mascarpone cream to lightly frost it; however, make sure to refrigerate the cake for at least 1-2 hours before frosting the outside.
+If you want to frost the outside of the cake, you will have enough mascarpone cream to LIGHTLY cover it; however, make sure to refrigerate the cake for at least 1-2 hours before frosting the outside.

-If you want to actually decorate the cake with buttercream, you can use any type of buttercream recipe you like (thereโs like 10 in my cookbook, Frosted) but my favorite for decorating is Swiss Meringue Buttercream.
+If you want to actually decorate the cake with buttercream, you can use any type of buttercream recipe you like (there’s like 10 in my cookbook, Frosted) but my favorite for decorating is Swiss Meringue Buttercream.

 However, since the sponge cake is soaked in liquid, it will settle over the next few hours so I recommend refrigerating it for at least 4-6 hours, preferably overnight, before frosting the outside of the cake.
 The cake will be a little shorter the next day and you don’t want that to ruin your decor.

 I recommend piping a border of the Swiss meringue buttercream onto each layer of cake and using the mascarpone cream as a filling.
-You can see an example of this in my chocolate ganache cake.
-Refrigerate the cake for 30-60 minutes so the buttercream sets and then frost the outside.

-I hope you enjoy this cake version of tiramisu.
-If you have any questions, please comment down below โ those will get answered much quicker than email or through social media.
+If you have any questions, please comment down below – those will get answered much quicker than email or through social media.

 As always, have a blessed day and happy baking!